StochasticTree/stochtree/debug/README.md

 4. Number of grow-from-root (GFR) samples
 5. Number of MCMC samples
 6. Seed for random number generator (-1 means we defer to C++ `std::random_device`)
+7. [Optional] name of data file to load for training, instead of simulating data (leave this blank as `""` if simulated data is desired)
+8. [Optional] index of outcome column in data file (leave this blank as `0`)
+9. [Optional] comma-delimited string of column indices of covariates (leave this blank as `""`)
+10. [Optional] comma-delimited string of column indices of leaf regression bases (leave this blank as `""`)

 The DGPs are numbered as follows: